xamarin/xamarin-forms-samples/Navigation/Modal/README.md

 ---
 name: Modal Pages
 description: This sample demonstrates how to navigate to modal pages.
-For more information about the sample see [Modal Pages](http://developer.xamarin.com/guid...
 topic: sample
 languages:
 - csharp